mozilla-services/userplex/Readme.md

 When aggregating notifications, Userplex will PGP encrypt the notification body with the user's public key if at least one notification requires encryption.

+The AWS module is an example of requiring encryption, because it sends user credentials upon creation of an account.

 ## Writing modules